mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Private tensors

-Each private tensor we operate on is represented by a share on each of the two servers.
-And for the reasons mentioned above, each share is a list of tensors, which is represented by a list of nodes in the graph.
+Each private tensor is determined by two shares, one of each server.
+And for the reasons mentioned above, each share is given by a list of tensors, which is represented by a list of nodes in the graph.
 To hide this complexity we introduce a simple class as follows.

 ```python
 class PrivateTensor: